rnaveensrinivas/Linux/README.md

 ### Key Differences:
 - **Terminal**:
   - The **interface** or **emulator** where commands are entered and output is displayed.
-  - It’s a window or program that allows interaction with the system.
+  - It's a window or program that allows interaction with the system.

 - **Shell**:
   - The **program** that interprets and executes commands typed into the terminal.
-  - It’s the command processor that runs inside the terminal and interacts with the operating system.
+  - It's the command processor that runs inside the terminal and interacts with the operating system.

 ### Example to Illustrate the Difference:
 - When you open a **terminal** (like `gnome-terminal`), you're launching a program that displays a window.